jeffory/Kanban-board/README.md

 # Kanban Board

+**Work in progress.**

-> A simple Kanban app written with Vue.js
+A fairly simple Kanban app written with Vue.js and Vuex.
+There is no backend currently, just a mocked up Javascript class.

-> Know issues:
+Know issues:
->> Firefox stops sorting - an (https://github.com/RubaXa/Sortable/issues/1267)[Issue on Sortable.js] itself.
+- Firefox may stop sorting - it is an [issue on Sortable.js](https://github.com/RubaXa/Sortable/issues/1267) itself.

 ## Build Setup